-State Beach is proud to be involved with the California Adopt-A-Beach program coordinated by the California Coastal Commission.
 When a group "adopts" a beach, they commit to cleaning it at least three times per year, although school groups can fulfill their obligation with a single cleanup.
 Groups are encouraged to re-adopt at the end of the year.
 The Adopt-A-Beach® program fosters feelings of pride and ownership as volunteers begin to care for "their" beach, helping to tackle the urgent problem of marine debris head-on.